-The SA may have been aware that John Yeadon intended to purchase James John Miller's property (Melrose) which they were using as the No 2 Home, and in 1906 purchased more of Crown allotment 72 from John Yeadon on which to build a new No 2 Home.
+The SA may have been aware that John Yeadon intended to purchase James John Miller's property (later called Melrose by John Yeadon) which they were using as the No 2 Home, and in 1906 purchased more of Crown allotment 72 from John Yeadon on which to build a new No 2 Home.

-It is unknown exactly where the new No 2 Home was built, but the information detailed below indicates it most likely fronted Mountain Highway, near where in 2023 the Water Tanks are located.
+It is unknown exactly where the new No 2 Home was built, but the information detailed below indicates it most likely fronted Mountain Highway, near where in 2024 the Water Tanks are located.

-- Early resident Bert Chandler noted "The Salvation Army built in Yeadon's land, the building being destroyed by fire". - In 1910, Newspapers and the "War Cry" reported fire destroying a large SA wooden building known as the "No. 2 branch". - Early resident L. Maguire notes mention "a Salvation Army fire about 1911, destroying the home midway between the 2 present homes". - Frank Parr, an early The Basin resident, related to me in 1992 that he worked for the SA in the 1930s clearing land fronting Mountain Highway.
+- Early resident Bert Chandler noted "The Salvation Army built in Yeadon's land, the building being destroyed by fire". - In 1910, Newspapers and the "War Cry" reported fire destroying a large SA wooden building known as the "No. 2 branch". - Early resident L. Maguire notes mention "a Salvation Army fire about 1911, destroying the home midway between the 2 present homes". - Frank Parr, an early The Basin resident who I interviewed in 1992, related to me that he worked for the SA in the 1930s clearing land fronting Mountain Highway.
 He recalled uncovering and removing water pipes and bricks, presumably left after a fire. - The "War Cry" reported the original No 2 Home was built relatively close to the No 1 Home.